Brain Injury Awareness Month Serves as a Reminder for Medical Professionals to Work Harder in Preventing Birth Injuries

 The Centers for Disease Control and Prevention data shows cerebral palsy is the most common motor and movement disability of childhood and is defined as a medical condition caused by brain damage.
 While cerebral palsy related to genetic abnormalities cannot be prevented, careless medical mistakes can cause brain damage to a fetus during pregnancy or infant during childbirth and lead to cerebral palsy.

-There is no cure for the four types of cerebral palsy, including spastic, dyskinetic, ataxic, and mixed cerebral palsy.
+There is no cure for the four types of cerebral palsy, including spastic (with subtypes like diplegia, hemiplegia, and quadriplegia), dyskinetic, ataxic, and mixed cerebral palsy.
 Mixed cerebral palsy will present symptoms of two or three of the other types and are the most common.
 Cerebral palsy can cause a range of disabilities, from mild to severe, and require a proper diagnosis to provide the correct treatments and therapies.

 Nearly Half of All Birth Injuries Could Be Prevented